KIDNEY STONES

 TREATMENT FOR KIDNEY STONES

-There are treatments available for patients who are suffering from large stones that are too large to pass without intervention and cause bleeding, kidney damage and urinary tract infections.
+There are treatments available for patients who are suffering from large kidney stones that are too large to pass without intervention and cause bleeding, kidney damage, and urinary tract infections.
 These treatments include:

 EXTRACORPOREAL SHOCK WAVE LITHOTRIPSY